Maltomatic/Verbosity/readme.md

 ## General
 - Non-alphabetic characters are ignored unless otherwise specified
+- Only the last punctuation character is recognized
 - Line numbering starts from index 0
 - Variables are indicated by words in the poem
     - If the variable is indicated by just one word, the targeted variable is the sum of the indicator word's character values from 1 to 26 modulo the line number of the line in which the indicating word is placed.